mariahw4/MovieDetails/README.md

 ```
 AS AN online user
-I WANT a single platform where I can search a movie and see director, key actor, genre, year, movie poster as well as a bio and image for the main actor/actress
+I WANT a single platform where I can search a movie and see director, key actor, genre, year, movie poster as well as an image for the main actor/actress.
+In the third column I see the plot and any awards the movie has earned.
 THEN I can see key information about the film clearly presented alongside the main actor/actress.
 ```